 Besides this mountain gave the Alhambra the main material of its structure: this soil is so good that it's like a natural concrete, really stable.
 You can cut part of the hill vertically, and it stands.
 It doesn't need a containment wall.
 And that was the main material of the Alhambra: the same soil of the hill where they were building it.
 As if they molded the hill.

-Incorporation of Moorish and Andalucian Architecture in the Alhambra of Granada
+Incorporation of Moorish and Andalucian Architecture

 Meg: Can you describe some of the distinctive features of Moorish architecture and how they are used in the Alhambra?

 Blanca: Probably it's the kind of geometry developed in plasterwork.
 Not only the bidimensional plasterwork of the walls but also the whole improvement on the muqarnas, the designs of the ceilings and the atmosphere they create.
 Besides, the wooden work, the geometry they were able to create with wood, is also one of the highlights of the Alhambra.

 Meg: Does the architecture reflect any local Andalucian features or traditions?

 Blanca: It's the development of the Al-Andalus features.
 The exchange between Christian craft men and Al-Andalus was continuous.
 Also the influences with the Maghreb.
 We can say that this architecture is the reflection of centuries of wisdom, knowledge and exchange.